rousso1/scss-root-selectors/README.md

 ```

 ---
-Similarly, the following SCSS mixins are available for your use as part of the framework:<br><br>
+Similarly, the following SCSS mixins are available as part of the library:<br><br>
 Classes modes for a selector:<br>
 * `when-root-has-class($class-name)`: when the specified classes is authored on the root level.
 * `when-root-has-any-class($class-names)`: one of the specified classes (one or many) is authored on the root level